 - Tiny incisions in the scalp are made for recipient sites of the hair follicles using a fine needle-point instrument

 - Individual follicular units are placed into the recipient sites in the areas of hair loss

-- PRP with ACell is applied to promote healing and stimulate hair growth
+- Hair Follicle Regeneration with ACell is applied to promote healing and stimulate hair growth